Learning Task Priorities from Demonstrations: Related Work

-Learning priorities based on strict task hierarchies typically assumes that low priority tasks are projected in the null space of high priority ones.
+Learning priorities based on strict task hierarchies typically assumes that low priority tasks are projected on the null space of high priority ones.
 In this context, Wrede \etal\ \cite{Wrede13} propose a two-step approach to kinesthetically teach tasks to redundant manipulators.
-First, in a configuration phase, the desired null space behavior is demonstrated to the gravity compensated manipulator.
-The relation between the end-effector position and desired configuration is encoded in a neural network which is employed in a subsequent phase to have the robot at the demonstrated configuration while the user guides the end-effector to demonstrate the task.
+First, in a preliminary phase, the desired null space behavior is demonstrated to the gravity-compensated manipulator.
+The relation between end-effector positions and desired configurations is encoded in a neural network which is exploited during the demonstrations of the main task to control the robot null space.
 Saveriano \etal\ \cite{Saveriano15} propose an approach based on Task Transition Control (TTC) \cite{An15} to refine end-effector and null space policies.
-They take advantage of the smooth transitions between task priorities allowed by TTC to switch between task execution and teaching, yielding refinement of policies of both the main and the null space tasks in runtime.
-In \cite{Towell10}, Towell \etal\ aim for extracting underlying null space policies from demonstrations, assuming a strict hierarchy of priorities.
-The approach, however, does not allow for the extraction of demonstrated hierarchies.
+They take advantage of the smooth transitions between task priorities allowed by TTC to switch between task execution and teaching, yielding refinement of policies for both the main and the null space tasks in runtime.
+In \cite{Towell10}, Towell \etal\ aim for extracting underlying null space policies from demonstrations, assuming a strict hierarchy of priorities, but the proposed approach does not allow for the extraction of demonstrated hierarchies.
+Lin \etal\ \cite{Lin15} propose an approach to learn the kinematic constraints present in movement observations, as explicitly represented by the null space projection matrix of kinematically constrained systems.
+A common assumption in both \cite{Towell10} and \cite{Lin15} is that one has access to the control variables during the demonstrations.
+This assumption is shared by our approach (Section \ref{sec:priorityConstraints}), in which we assume to know the control set-point associated with each sub-task.